-The day had begun early – much too early – when Mr Weasley woke everyone up by causing an explosion out in the garage.
-He had snuck out, while his wife was still sleeping, to work on Sirius’ old motorcycle, and something had obviously gone wrong.
-Just a few seconds later, he had stumbled into the kitchen in the exact same moment that Harry, Ron and Mrs Weasley, who were both dazed and tired, reached the bottom of the stairs.
+The day had begun early – much too early – when Mr Weasley had woken everyone up by causing an explosion out in the garage.
+He had snuck out, while his wife was still sleeping, to work on Sirius’ old motorcycle, and something had obviously gone very wrong.
+Just a few seconds later, he had stumbled into the kitchen in the exact same moment that Harry, Ron and Mrs Weasley, who were all both dazed, tired, and slightly confused, reached the bottom of the stairs.
 Mr Weasley’s left eyebrow had been singed, his face was covered in dust and silver smoke was rising from the sleeve of his dressing gown.

 When it was finally time for breakfast, Mrs Weasley was still so upset that she burned both the fried eggs and the bacon.
-“Fix the motorcycle!” she muttered while making the ruined food disappear with a flick of her wand.
+“Fix the motorcycle!” she had muttered while making the ruined food disappear with a flick of her wand.
 “I would like to know why on earth anyone would want to fix such a death trap!”
-She ended up cooking plain oatmeal, which seemed too viscous and insipid to have been cooked by Mrs Weasley, but no one dared utter a word of complaint.
-They forced the breakfast down and went off to the Ministry.
-By all appearances, it seemed like Rodolphus would be going the same direction as his brother, who had been shipped off to Azkaban for life just a few weeks earlier.
+She had ended up cooking plain oatmeal, which tasted so viscous and insipid no one would have belived it to be cooked by Mrs Weasley, had they not watched it themselves.
+Of course, no one dared utter a word of complaint, but quitely forced the breakfast down before leaving for the Ministry.
+By all appearances, Rodolphus would be going the same direction as his brother, who had been shipped off to Azkaban for life just a few weeks earlier.
 Once the trial was over, Ginny took a Portkey to Holyhead for the Quidditch try-outs.

-But Harry assured her that she would be fine.
-He was convinced that she would make the team, and that this was the perfect day for her to start her career as a professional Quidditch player.
+But Harry had assured her that she would be fine.
+He was convinced that she would make the team, and that this was as perfect a day as any to start her career as a professional Quidditch player.

-Now, Harry was lying in his bed with a pounding headache, and he barely found enough energy in him to pull off his socks and put away his glasses.
-He was going to turn nineteen in a couple of weeks, and he began to feel like it was time to move out of the Burrow and find his own place.
-The thought made him feel a little guilty, but he had appreciated living with the Weasley family, and he was interminably grateful that they had opened their home to him as if he had been their own son.
+Now, Harry was lying in his bed with a pounding headache, and he could barely found enough energy in him to pull off his socks and put away his glasses before curling up under the duvet to finally go to sleep.
+He was going to turn nineteen in a couple of weeks, and he was beginning to feel like it might be time to move out of the Burrow and find his own place.
+The thought alone made him feel a little guilty, but he had loved living with the Weasley family more than they probably knew, and he was interminably grateful that they had opened their home to him as if he had been their own son.
 He just felt like it was time to grow up and try living on his own.

-It was yet another grey, hazy summer afternoon.
+The next morning was yet another grey, hazy one.
 The last couple of weeks, it had rained so much that Mr Weasley had started to worry that the gnomes in their garden would actually drown – “Brilliant!
 That would save us some work!” said Ron heartlessly – but it seemed like the sky was finally out of water.
 Ginny was sitting in the backyard of the Burrow with a copy of the Daily Prophet lay open on her lap.
-She had reached the sports section and her thoughts had instantly drifted off, away from the rather dull article about the current overflow of referees in the British-Irish Quidditch League – which she was sure that she would never be part of.
-Just the word Quidditch had directed her thoughts to the try-outs and the fact that she had blown her chance.
+She had reached the sports section and her thoughts had instantly drifted off, away from the rather dull article about the current overflow of referees in the British-Irish Quidditch League – which she was now sure that she would never be part of.
+Just the word Quidditch had been enough to direct her thoughts back to the try-outs and the fact that she had blown her chance.
 She had felt pretty confident until those last two shots, during which her nerves had caught up with her and turned her normal cannon-shots into loose passes.
-The Holyhead Harpies backup keeper had had no problem saving them and robbing Ginny of the chance of living out one of her childhood dreams.
+The Holyhead Harpies backup keeper had had no problem saving them, robbing Ginny of the chance of living out one of her childhood dreams.

-Ginny had never really thought about what she wanted to do after Hogwarts until she had received that letter from Gwenog Jones.
-But for the first time she had been able to imagine her future – a future full of Quaffles flying through the air, cheering crowds and late, protracted trainings.
-It was a future that up until lately had been nothing but a distant dream, and suddenly it had been within her reach.
+Ginny had never really thought much about what she wanted to do after Hogwarts until she had received that letter from Gwenog Jones.
+But for the first time in her life, she had been able to imagine her future – a future full of Quaffles flying through the air, cheering crowds and late, protracted trainings.
+It was a future that, up until lately, had been nothing but a distant dream, and suddenly it had been within her reach.
 She just hadn’t been able to control her own nerves long enough to be able to just lean forwards and grab it.